Blantyre and David Livingstone

 Blantyre's most famous son, explorer and missionary David Livingstone, was born in 1813.
 He started work in the local mill at the age of 10, but studied hard at night school.
 He was determined to become a Christian missionary in China and started a medical degree to help him on his way but the Opium Wars thwarted his plans.
 During his studies he met a fellow doctor just back from a trip to Central Africa where thousands of people had never heard the Gospel.
 Livingstone's plans changed and in 1840 he sailed for Africa.
 Immersing himself in the local customs and language he spent years exploring and charting swathes of the African continent, discovering the Zambezi River and Victoria Falls.

 On his last trip to Africa Livingstone went missing and the New York Times commissioned the journalist H.M.
 Stanley to find him, resulting in one of the most famous meetings in history.
 David Livingstone died in Zambia in 1873 and his heart was buried under a tree near where he died.
 His body was brought back to Britain and was buried in Westminster Abbey.
-The David Livingstone Centre in Blantyre is managed by National Trust for Scotland.
+The David Livingstone Centre in Blantyre is managed by the David Livingstone Trust.